Carychium exile H.C. Lea, 1842

 Canadian range.
 Manitoba east to the Maritime Provinces.
 Alberta?

 Records west of Manitoba need confirmation.
 Specimens from Alberta (CMN 86010), which were identified by Van Es & Boag (1981), are C. exiguum.
-A single specimen cited by Hanna (1923; CASIZ 135227) was said to have been collected in 1916 at Union Bay on Vancouver Island, but there is no subsequent collections of that species in BC or anywhere along the west coast, and although correctly identified, it seems likely that the specimen was mislabelled (Forsyth 2004).
+A single specimen cited by Hanna (1923; CASIZ 135227) was said to have been collected in 1916 at Union Bay on Vancouver Island, but there are no subsequent collections of that species in BC or anywhere along the west coast, and although correctly identified, it seems likely that the specimen was mislabelled (Forsyth 2004).

 Etymology.
 Latin exilus, “small”, “thin”, or “slender”.